 People with asthma have highly individual triggers and responses.
 Some doctors believe there are actually many asthmas, each with its own causes, risks, and treatments.

-If you have asthma, your doctor will work with you to create an asthma action plan that focuses on your own symptoms and the things that seem to trigger them.
+If you have asthma, your doctor will work with you to create an that focuses on your own symptoms and the things that seem to trigger them.
 The plan will probably include changes to your environment and activities, along with medicine to help you manage your symptoms.